Blog · Review Essay · Last reviewed June 24, 2026

 Why the Pendulum Matters

-The title points to Leon Foucault's nineteenth-century pendulum demonstration, which made Earth's rotation visible through a simple physical apparatus.
-In the novel, the pendulum becomes a symbol of genuine reference: a real point, a real motion, a physical relation that does not need occult interpretation to matter.
+The title points to Leon Foucault's nineteenth-century pendulum demonstration, which made Earth's rotation visible through a physical apparatus.
+The official Panthéon page describes the 1851 public experiment: a 67-meter wire, a 28-kilogram sphere of brass and lead, and a sand apparatus that made the shift visible.
+Britannica likewise describes the pendulum as the first laboratory demonstration of Earth's spin on its axis.
+In the novel, the pendulum becomes a symbol of genuine reference: a real motion that does not need occult interpretation to matter.

 That contrast gives the book its moral geometry.
 The pendulum is a reality anchor.
 The Plan is a meaning engine.